cardboard-iguana/cardboard-iguana.com/log/2021-10-06-tryhackme-complete-beginner.md

 * `!DOCTYPE` defines the document type *and* the root element.
 * `!ELEMENT` defines additional elements (so if I understand this correctly, a !DOCTYPE declaration must contain at least one !ELEMENT with the same name).
 * `!ENTITY` defines entities like `&gt;` - basically shortcuts for other data.
-There seems to be a lot more to XML entities than just this though...
+There seems to be a lot more to XML entities than just this though…

 The SYSTEM keyword can be included in !ENTITY declarations (or in the XML document !DOCTYPE declaration), and means "read this from the current system".